getify/Functional-Light-JS/ch2.md

 # Functional-Light JavaScript
-# Chapter 2: Functional Functions
+# Chapter 2: Foundations of Functional Functions

-Functional Programming is **not just programming with the keyword `function`.** Oh if only it was that easy, I could end the book right here!
+Functional Programming is **not just programming with the `function` keyword.** Oh if only it was that easy, I could end the book right here!
 But importantly, the function really *is* at the center of FP.
 And it's how we use functions that makes our code *functional*.

 But, how sure are you that you know what *function* means?

-In this chapter, we're going to lay the groundwork for the rest of the book by covering all aspects of functions.
+In this chapter, we're going to lay the groundwork for the rest of the book by covering all the foundational aspects of functions.
+In some ways, the content here is a review of all the things even a non-FP programmer should know about functions.
+But if we want to get the most out learning FP concepts, we've got to *know* functions inside and out.

 Brace yourself, because there's a lot more to the function than you may have realized.

 ## What Is A Function?

 The most natural place I can think of to start tackling functional programming is with the *function*.
-That may seem too simplistic and too obvious, but I think our journey needs a solid first step.
+That may seem too simplistic and obvious, but I think our journey needs a solid first step.

 So... what is a function?